PI-Victor/servicedeskaid-legacy/README.md

 For a stable demo version use the master branch
 You can get a demo version of this simply by cloning the project and running `pip setup install .` and then `python server.py runserver` make sure you use virtualenv for this.
-On Redhat distros [centos, fedora, rhel] - pip will complain `ValueError: ('Expected version spec in', '--allow-unverified PIL', 'at', ' PIL')` so i had the line
+On Redhat distros [centos, fedora, rhel] - pip will complain `ValueError: ('Expected version spec in', '--allow-unverified PIL', 'at', ' PIL')` so you can comment out `--allow-unverified PIL`.
---allow-unverified PIL commented out, if you use any other distro, then uncomment it.

 The demo version will be available on http://localhost:5000 or http://127.0.0.1:5000